haskellweekly/haskellweekly/data/newsletter/issue-214.markdown

   > I've tried several different approaches to using CircleCI for Haskell projects and it's taken me a while to find a solution that works well.

 - [Cleaning up threads in Haskell](https://chrismwendt.github.io/blog/2020/05/31/cleaning-up-threads-in-haskell.html) by Chris Wendt
-  > If you don’t keep track of your threads and kill them when the main thread receives an exception, you can accidentally hold on to resources that should be released.
+  > If you don't keep track of your threads and kill them when the main thread receives an exception, you can accidentally hold on to resources that should be released.

 - [CodeWorld as a Haskell Playground: Call for Package Requests](https://medium.com/@cdsmithus/codeworld-as-a-haskell-playground-call-for-package-requests-3b9ae3bcd840) by Chris Smith
   > To further this goal, I am formalizing the list of Haskell packages that I can guarantee to be available in the environment.